Understanding Single Tooth Extraction

 Contact Us Today

-Dr. Parkes and his team want to make sure that you feel comfortable and safe throughout your dental procedure.
+Dr. Parkes, Dr. Stewart and their team want to make sure that you feel comfortable and safe throughout your dental procedure.
 To learn more about single tooth extraction and how it can benefit your oral health, schedule your appointment today.

 “Thank you for everything!
 You have a very friendly office where people greet you by name.
 Everyone makes me feel at ease and welcome as if I'm the only patient you have.
 I am extremely pleased with the outcome of my periodontal treatment.
 Kudos to Dr. Parkes and his staff.”
 Alex S.